Psychology can positively impact children’s behaviour, mental health and development.

 - Developing independence and understanding the importance of personal safety

-The purpose of an assessment is to identify what specific areas children may require specialised support.
+The purpose of an assessment is to identify what specific areas children may require specialised support or to assist in the process of diagnosis.
 It is an important part of helping to understand your child and their needs.
 Assessments may include interviews with parents and other stakeholders, observations of your child, meeting your child and asking them questions, consulting with your child’s school and/or completing questionnaires about your child.

 Academic assessments are conducted using the Wechsler Individual Achievement Test (WIAT), typically in conjunction with a cognitive assessment.
 These assessments identify areas of academic strength or difficulty in school age children and also assist with diagnosis of specific learning disorders.Make an Appointment